fimbullinter/wotan/packages/valtyr/README.md

 * CLI arguments are still those of the Wotan executable
 * error messages are a bit different
 * `stylish` formatter is used by default
+* files of external modules are always excluded while `*.d.ts` in your project are included by default

 ## Why!?